NeusZimmer/ONNX-Stable-Diffusion-ModularUI/README.md

+# Deprecated, for new version go to: https://github.com/NeusZimmer/ONNX-ModularUI-StableDiffusion

 # ONNX-ModularUI
+**New version available**
+**This version only works until diffusers version 14.0, does not work with new versions of diffusers, may need to modify the requirements.txt to make it run**

 Hello, I'm a **AMD user with a low-profile 4gb GPU**.... i gone crazy trying to find a solution to make stable diffusion work as fast as possible.
 I only found a viable option: ONNX on Windows, found it and  started to try and test models while trying to optimize the in-memory model comsumption and performance/balance on the available UIs.